Gene Wilder (1971 film) Johnny Depp (2005 film) Douglas Hodge (2013 musical's Original London Cast Recording)

 Reed Richards Is Useless: He can make a meal come out of gum, an ice cream that stays cold and doesn't melt in the sun, build a chocolate palace without a metal framework, can teleport things into TV screens, and has anti-gravity technology - yet he only applies his know-how to candy.
 This is lampshaded by Mike Teavee in the 2005 film.
 Then again, considering what happened to Mike, can anyone blame Wonka for having no desire to apply his teleporting technology to people?

-Trickster Mentor: The whole point of the Golden Ticket contest and tour is to find a child who he can train as a successor.
+Trickster Mentor: The whole point of the Golden Ticket contest and tour is to find a child whom he can train as a successor.
+The 1971 and 2013 incarnations, in particular, love speaking in riddles and confusing the tour group.

 Casual Danger Dialog: He's like this throughout the movie.
 He reaches his high point when Mike decides to jump into the TV teleporter; Wonka, having given warnings to the other kids before the factory claims them, attempts to warn Mike in a tone somewhere between exhausted and bored.
 You can tell the guy's done caring by this point.